Rutgers Scarlet Service Internship (RSSI) Program

 Stipends, experience, knowledge, scholarships, networking, and events!

-Stipends and Experience: Students selected for RSSI receive $5,000 for completing complete a minimum of 150-hour hands-on summer internship in public service where they make a difference, contribute to solutions of societal problems, view American life from a fresh perspective, and develop a better understanding of their responsibilities as citizens.
-Rutgers stipends are paid in two installments as long as students are making satisfactory progress towards internship goals.
+Stipends and Experience: Students selected for RSSI receive $5,000 for completing a minimum of 150-hour at a hands-on summer internship in public service where they make a difference, contribute to solutions to societal problems, view American life from a fresh perspective, and develop a better understanding of their responsibilities as citizens.
+Rutgers stipends are paid in two installments as long as students are making satisfactory progress toward internship goals.

 Knowledge and Scholarships: Accepted students participate in a concurrent virtual, asynchronous course designed to explore and engage with the topic of public service while building their career readiness and professionalism skills.
 RSSI students also receive a scholarship to cover the expense of the 3-credit course.